A Winter Adventure Weekend in Michigan

-I recommend a day experiencing beginner ice climbing with Downwind Sports.
+I recommend a day of beginner ice climbing with Downwind Sports.
 They charge $150 per person for a private guide to take you out for a full day of ice climbing.
 (The price varies slightly depending on the number of people in your group).
-Downwind Sports runs the renowned ice climbing fest every year in Munising and their guides are considered the the most experienced in the area.
-We found them to be informative, patient and willing to customize the day to make it work for your group.
+Downwind Sports runs the renowned ice climbing fest every year in Munising and their guides are considered the most experienced in the area.
+We found them to be informative, patient, and willing to customize the day to make it work for your group.

 Your day starts early (8:30/9 am) at their store in Munising where they outfit you with all of the necessary gear: